DEVANSHUKEJRIWAL/Java_Developer/01-Java-Basics/notes/String Handling.md

 | String Literal   | Stored in String Pool    | Efficient           |
 | new String()     | Stored in Heap memory    | Avoid if possible   |
 ```

+🔹 What is the String Pool?
+-	The String Pool (also called intern pool) is a special memory area inside the heap where Java stores string literals.
+-   It is used to optimize memory by reusing immutable string objects.

 ## 🧠 2.
 Why Are Strings Immutable?
 -	 **Security:** Used in class loading, networking, etc.
 -	 **Thread Safety:** No risk of accidental change.